-- A. Steel Slotted Support System shall comply with MFMA-4, factory-fabricated components for field assembly EQUAL TO Unistrut, Tyco International, Ltd. - 1.
-Metallic Coatings: Hot-dip galvanized after fabrication and applied according to MFMA-4. - Painted Coatings: Manufacturer's standard painted coating applied according to MFMA-4. - B. Raceway and Cable Supports shall be as described in NECA 1 and NECA 101. - C. Conduit and Cable Support Devices shall be steel hangers, clamps, and associated fittings, designed for types and sizes of raceway or cable to be supported. - D. Factory-fabricated assembly consisting of threaded body and insulating wedging plug or plugs for non-armored electrical conductors or cables in riser conduits.
+- A. Steel Slotted Support System shall be Unistrut by Tyco International or approved equal with the salient characteristics listed in 2.1 A-E of this specification. - 1.
+Comply with MFMA-4, factory-fabricated components for field assembly. - 2.
+Metallic Coatings: Hot-dip galvanized after fabrication and applied according to MFMA-4. - 2.
+Painted Coatings: Manufacturer's standard painted coating applied according to MFMA-4. - B. Raceway and Cable Supports shall be as described in NECA 1 and NECA 101. - C. Conduit and Cable Support Devices shall be steel hangers, clamps, and associated fittings, designed for types and sizes of raceway or cable to be supported. - D. Factory-fabricated assembly consisting of threaded body and insulating wedging plug or plugs for non-armored electrical conductors or cables in riser conduits.
 Plugs shall have number, size, and shape of conductor gripping pieces as required to suit individual conductors or cables supported.
-Body shall be malleable iron. - E. Structural Steel for Fabricated Supports and Restraints shall be ASTM A 36/A 36M, steel plates, shapes, and bars; black and galvanized. - F. Items for fastening electrical items or their supports to building surfaces include the following: - 1.
-Powder-Actuated Fasteners shall be threaded-steel stud, for use in hardened Portland cement concrete, steel, or wood, with tension, shear, and pullout capacities appropriate for supported loads and building materials where used equal to Hilti, Inc. - 2.
+Body shall be malleable iron. - E. Structural Steel for Fabricated Supports and Restraints shall be ASTM A 36/A 36M, steel plates, shapes, and bars; black and galvanized. - F. Items for fastening electrical items or their supports to building surfaces include the following: - Powder-Actuated Fasteners shall be threaded-steel stud, for use in hardened Portland cement concrete, steel, or wood, with tension, shear, and pullout capacities appropriate for supported loads and building materials where used equal to Hilti, Inc. - 2.
 Mechanical-Expansion Anchors shall be insert-wedge-type, zinc-coated steel, for use in hardened Portland cement concrete with tension, shear, and pullout capacities appropriate for supported loads and building materials in which used equal to Hilti, Inc. - 3.
-Concrete Inserts shall be steel or malleable-iron, slotted support system units similar to MSS Type 18; complying with MFMA-4 or MSS SP-58. - 4.
-Clamps for Attachment to Steel Structural Elements shall meet MSS SP-58, type suitable for attached structural element.
+Concrete Inserts shall be steel or malleable-iron, slotted support system units similar to MSS Type 18; complying with MFMA-4 or MSS SP-58.

-- 5. Through Bolts shall be structural type, hex head, and high strength.
+- 4. Clamps for Attachment to Steel Structural Elements shall meet MSS SP-58, type suitable for attached structural element. - 5.
+Through Bolts shall be structural type, hex head, and high strength.
 Comply with ASTM A 325. - 6.
-Toggle Bolts shall be all-steel springhead type. - Hanger Rods shall be threaded steel.
-7.
+Toggle Bolts shall be all-steel springhead type. - 7.
+Hanger Rods shall be threaded steel.